Carpal Flexural Deformities in Puppies

 - When splints are on, the most effective way to divert their attention is to take them for a walk.
 While at home, a little more attention is required to keep them from chewing the tape or gauze.

 This is my first time actually taking care of dogs.
-First timers need to learn a lot, and with no one around to ask for help, Google is always there to provide answers from people who have taken the time to write and share their experiences.
-Although deformities such as this can be easily fixed, knowledge is still crucial in helping us, dogs' two-legged companions, deal with such circumstances.
+First-timers need to learn a lot, especially with no one around to ask for help.
+Although deformities such as this can be easily fixed, knowledge is still crucial in helping us deal with such circumstances.
 This article is my way of helping others by imparting knowledge based on my own personal experience.